SINTEFMedtek/GSI-RADS/README.md

 ```

 ## 2. Softwares and usage
-An executable is provided for the three main Operating Systems: Windows 10 (64-bit), macOS (>= High Sierra), and Ubuntu Linux 18.04.
+An installer is provided for the three main Operating Systems: Windows (v10, 64-bit), macOS (>= High Sierra), and Ubuntu Linux (>= 18.04).
 The software can be downloaded from [here](https://github.com/SINTEFMedtek/GSI-RADS/releases) (see **Assets**).

 ### 2.1 Download and installation
 These steps are only needed to do once:
-1) Download the executable to your Operating System.
+1) Download the installer to your Operating System.
-2) On macOS/Ubuntu only: Open terminal, write `chmod +x `, drag and drop the file into the terminal window, and click Enter, to enable running program as executable.
-3) Right-click and open to execute the file named GSI-RADS.

-Then for all future use, simply double-click to launch the software.

-**GSI-RADS might take up to a minute to start.** This is because the software has to be unpackaged at runtime.
-Some operating systems run an anti-virus check when unpackaging content.
-On Windows this is called **real-time protection**.
-This further slows down the unpackaging process.
-We will look into how to solve this issue in the near future.

-The software may appear unresponsive when running analysis.
+2) Double click downloaded file and follow instructions to install.
+3) Search for the software "GSI-RADS" and double click to run.

+On **macOS** the software may be slow to start **the first time**, due to the firewall checking the software.
+Otherwise, the GUI should pop up instantly.
+On **Windows** and **Ubuntu Linux** the software may be slow to start as it needs to unpackage the software every time.
+This has been solved for macOS and will be solved for the two other operating sytems in the near future.

 ### 2.2 Usage
   1) Click 'Input MRI...' to select from your file explorer the MRI scan to process (unique file).